ycexiao/scikit-package/news/cf-instruction.rst

 **Added:**

-* Add instruction on how to use package udpate conda-forge in the conda-forge release guide
+* Add instruction on how to use package update conda-forge in the conda-forge release guide

 **Changed:**